Mary's Blood: 2018–2022: Tokuma Japan and hiatus

 After switching labels to Tokuma Japan Communications, Mary's Blood released their fourth album Revenant on April 18, 2018.
-Their next album Confessions was released in Japan on June 12, 2019, and became their highest-charting to date.
+Around this time, Saki was involved in an unspecified criminal act and the subsequent trouble related to it took a toll on her mental state.
+At the same time, disagreements in musical direction appeared in the band, which furthered her mental exhaustion to the point she told their agency she could not continue in the summer of 2018.
+The agency accommodated her, which included talks of a project that would later lead to the formation of Nemophila, and she said this alleviated her mental stress and allowed her to continue in the band.
+Mary's Blood's next album Confessions was released in Japan on June 12, 2019, and became their highest-charting to date.
 It was released in Europe on October 4.
 That same day, Mary's Blood played their first show in Europe as the headliner of Metal Matsuri in London at the O2 Academy Islington.
 The band's Conceptual Tour was scheduled to take place in May 2020, but was postponed until August and September due to the COVID-19 pandemic in Japan.
 Re>Animator, a cover album of heavy metal versions of anime theme songs, was released on August 26, 2020.
 It features songs such as "Forever Love", "Magia", "Driver's High" and "Pegasus Fantasy".
-The last is sung as a duet with its original singer NoB, who has been Eye's vocal coach for the last 10 years.
+The last is sung as a duet with its original singer NoB, who had been Eye's vocal coach for the last 10 years.

+Around the time they were live-streaming concerts without an audience due to COVID-19, the members of Mary's Blood discussed leaving Masterworks due to a strained-relationship, but, because they did not want to manage everything themselves again, they instead decided to take a break.
+In her autobiography, Saki wrote that some members wanted to continue, but others did not.
+Although she personally felt they should disband since there were no plans to resume activities in the near future, she understood the sentiment that it was "important that the band's name lives on", thus they chose to go on hiatus.